rickardlindberg/rickardlindberg.me/writing/what-should-a-ci-server-do/index.markdown

 ### Clean environments

-* Clean environments (no dev laptop with custom dependencies)
-* The CI server should set up a clean environment before running the test suite
+One thing that a CI server helps prevent is the problem that code works on one developer's machine, but not another.
+Perhaps it is due to a dependency being missing on one developer's machine.

+With a CI server the one true environment is the CI server's environment.

+Preferably, this should also be set up in the exact same way before every test run so that two test runs have the exact same clean environment.

+Setting up a clean environment might look different in different languages.
+One option would be to use Docker containers.
+In the Python world, virtual environments could be set up for each test run.

+Anything generic function that a CI server can do to help in this area is good.

 ### Multiple environments

-* Multiple environments (windows, linux, different python versions, etc)
+Another feature of a CI server is that you can make sure your code works in an environment that you don't have access to on your development machine.

+You might write Python code that should work on both Windows and Linux, but your laptop only runs Windows.

+A CI server should have functionality to run code in different environments.

 ### Communication / visibility

+Another aspect of continuous integration is communication.

+For example, when you integrate code, you want to tell your team members about the change so that they can pull your latest changes and test their code against it.

+A CI server can help communicate.
+It can

-* Notify team on successful integration
+* notify team on successful integration
-* Show today's integrations in a dashboard
+* show today's integrations in a dashboard
-* Show success rate of integrations
+* show success rate of integrations
-* Present clear errors if pipeline fails
+* present clear errors if pipeline fails

+### Pipeline language

+To take full advantage of the CI server, the "command to run the test suite" should be written in a "pipeline language".

+Consider this pseudo example:

+    step('compile') {
+        sh('make')
+    }
+    parallel {
+        environment('unix') {
+            sh('./test')
+        }
+        environment('windows') {
+            sh('test.exe')
+        }
+    }

+This script could not have been written as a Bash script, because then it could not have taken advantage of the CI server functionality to run commands in different environments.

 ### Multistage